surgebiswas/poker/README.md

   - An output file destination to which the player's action is written.
 3. Outputs a valid action by writing to the specified output file above.
 More details below.

 The agent will be invoked using a command of the following form `/path/to/your/agent_executable <MATCH_STATE> <OUTPUT_FILE>`.
-Note that if your agent is written in e.g. Python, the call to your agent may be something like `python /path/to/your/agent.py <MATCH_STATE> <OUTPUT_FILE>`, but this does NOT meet the above interface.
+Note that if your agent is written in e.g. Python, the call to your agent may be something like `python /path/to/your/agent.py <MATCH_STATE> <OUTPUT_FILE>`, but that this does NOT meet the above interface.
 In this situation you should create a wrapper shell script for your program.
 This wrapper might have the name `/path/to/your/agent.sh` and have the following contents:

 ```
 #!/bin/bash/